 Who can write your prescription.
 A licensed physician must write the prescription.

 Where you can obtain your prescription.
-You may fill your prescription at a Caremark participating pharmacy, a non-network pharmacy, or through the Caremark mail order prescription program.
+You may fill the prescription at a Caremark participating pharmacy, a nonnetwork pharmacy, or through the Caremark mail service prescription program for a maintenance medication.